zhahang/Audio-Video-processing-APIs/README.md

 # Audio-Video-processing-APIs
-Some audio and video processing interface,
+Some audio and video processing interface

-Base on FFmpeg,
+Base on FFmpeg

-Please use FFmpeg 3.0 or later.
+Please use FFmpeg 3.0 or later

 1.VideoRemuxer